cebidhem/cebidhem/README.md

 ### Hey there! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

 My name is Mehdi and I'm a SRE / DevOps engineer.
-I'm currently Director of SRE at Alluvial !
+I'm currently Principal SRE at Alluvial!

-I'm currently learning Solidity to be a better Web3 SRE!
-More to come soon!
+I'm currently learning how to use AI efficiently, and practicing it daily to scale my contributions!

 <p align="center">
 <a href="https://github.com/cebidhem/cebidhem">